-(Refer also to separate document on safe recruitment)
+(Refer also to separate Visitors in School Policy)

 A biography of the speaker or institution must be provided with the purpose clearly defined as to the information the speaker/visitor wishes to communicate.
 The information must align to the values and ethos of the school.
 This must be discussed with the organiser prior to the visit.
 Whenever possible, a notice period of no less than one month be given prior to the speaker/visitor's proposed date at school.